charlwillia6/ytmusic-fastapi-wrapper/README.md

 This project is a backend REST API built with FastAPI that wraps the ytmusicapi library.
 It provides endpoints for managing YouTube Music playlists and accessing the user's music library.
 It also handles authentication via Google OAuth 2.0 and manages user sessions using a SQLite database.

+## Acknowledgments

+This project is built upon the excellent [ytmusicapi](https://github.com/sigma67/ytmusicapi) library.
+We extend our sincere gratitude to the ytmusicapi developers and contributors for creating and maintaining such a robust foundation that makes this wrapper possible.
+The ytmusicapi library provides the core functionality for interacting with YouTube's internal APIs, which this project leverages to provide a REST API interface.
+For more information about the underlying library, please visit the [ytmusicapi documentation](https://ytmusicapi.readthedocs.io/).

+## Disclaimer

+This project is an independent, unofficial implementation and is not affiliated with, endorsed by, or in any way officially connected to YouTube, YouTube Music, or Google LLC.
+The ytmusicapi library that this project depends on provides unofficial access to YouTube's internal APIs.
+While we strive to maintain compatibility, please be aware that as an unofficial API, functionality may change without notice if YouTube Music modifies their internal systems.
+Use of this software is at your own discretion and risk.

 ## Development Setup

 1. Clone the repository: